American History X-cellent: Plot

-Meanwhile, Bart and Lisa are forced to play with one another when Marge goes shopping (she notes that the mall is deserted when the townspeople are rioting, as is the case with Burns' trip to prison).
-When the two fight over Lisa's ant farm, it breaks and Santa's Little Helper eats all but one of the ants.
-The experience brings Lisa and Bart closer together, and they name the ant Annie (as in Little Orphan Annie, as well as the layman's term ant itself).
-They care for her as they would a child, but realize that she is near death.
-They decide to release her, so she can live out her last days in the wild, but as soon as they let her go Santa's Little Helper eats Annie.
+Meanwhile, Bart and Lisa are forced to play with one another when Marge goes shopping.
+Lisa suggests playing with her ant farm, but she and Bart argue over how to care for her ants.
+When they fight over her ant farm, it breaks, and Santa's Little Helper eats all but one of the ants.
+Lisa names the survivor Annie and prevents Bart from caring for her.
+When Lisa and Bart realize that Annie is dying, they decide to release her into the wild, but Santa's Little Helper eats Annie immediately.